People

 Dr. Benedict Aduomahor

-Benedict has recently completed his PhD in IGE, under the supervision of Uisdean Nicholson and Thomas Wagner.
-His project, "Interaction of Tectonic, Oceanographic, and Sedimentary Processes in Mesozoic Atlantic Ocean Gateways " involves seismic interpretation, sedimentological analyses and geochemistry to constrain the evolution of Cretaceous ocean gateways.
+Benedict has recently completed his PhD in IGE, under the supervision of Uisdean Nicholson and Thomas Wagner and is now a Senior Research Technician.
+His project, "Interaction of Tectonic, Oceanographic, and Sedimentary Processes in Mesozoic Atlantic Ocean Gateways " involved seismic interpretation, sedimentological analyses and geochemistry to constrain the evolution of Cretaceous ocean gateways.
 This includes on case study in the Equatorial Atlantic Gateway and a second one on the Southern Ocean Gateway, based on samples from IODP Expedition 392.